 • Your team should have access to an employee advocacy tool to amplify the reach of your company’s social media publications to their own networks.

-• Sellers should create their own video messages answering common questions potential prospects have and post them on social media or sending them in their prospecting emails or InMail messages.
+• Sellers should create their own video messages, using a free screen recorder tool for example, answering common questions potential prospects have and post them on social media or sending them in their prospecting emails or InMail messages.

 Creating valuable content offering tips and insights doesn’t just attract new leads, it also provides assets your salespeople can share.
 Linking to a blog post or video addressing issues and solutions show your business is already thinking about the problems contacts are facing.
 Your sales team needs content collaboration tools to create and share this kind of content for easy access and use.